dyllamt/alex/readme.md

 ## Features

 There are several workspaces currently implemented in dataspace.
 Two workspaces interface with mongodb systems and are implemented at the collection level.
-Another workspace interfaces with a set of retrieval APIs for open materials databases.
+Another workspace interfaces with retrieval APIs for open materials databases.

 ## Examples